You Are What You Eat!

 Well, guess what?
 There is a solution!
 It’s not a magic pill or a new form of surgery; it’s just a matter of shifting your lifestyle.
-By changing your diet, exercise, stress management, and social relationships, you can prevent and even reverse the chronic diseases ravaging so many people in modern societies.
+Changing your diet, exercise, stress management, and social relationships can prevent and even reverse the chronic diseases ravaging many people in modern societies.

 Contact Shery Clein, Personal Coach, to get an assessment to adjust your existing regime or move forward with a completely new eating plan.

 Anne Ornish and Dean Ornish discuss the following concepts: